 Thieves will definitely take advantage of your rental car should you leave your suitcase in full view of any passerby.
 You don’t need to worry every moment about thieves, but try to remain aware of where your valuables are and whether you’ve secured them.

 Many But Not All European Countries Use the Euro

 One of the convenient aspects of traveling throughout Europe is that many countries use the same currency: the Euro.
 This currency is the official money of the European Union, and countries may choose to use this common currency or use their own.

-After you plan your itinerary, but before you book your arrangements, make a plan for how you’ll spend your money.
-You might find it most economical to pay for as much as possible in advance with a credit card that doesn’t have any foreign transaction fees.
+After you plan your itinerary, but before you book your arrangements, plan how you’ll spend your money.
+You might find it most economical to pay for as much as possible in advance with a credit card with no foreign transaction fees.

 For any cash transactions, you’ll generally find banks and credit unions offer the best exchange rates for Euros and the other currencies used throughout Europe.